OpenSwitchNOS/openswitch-ops-docs/quick-start.md

 ## Installing the OpenSwitch development environment

-1. Download and unzip the Vagrant Files from [here](https://github.com/shadansari/openswitch-vagrant/archive/master.zip) into a workspace directory.
+1. Download and unzip the Vagrant files from [here](https://github.com/shadansari/openswitch-vagrant/archive/master.zip) into a workspace directory.

 2. If you are behind a proxy, set the proxy `host:port` info in the `host/Vagrantfile`.
 The `host/Vagrantfile` is located in the workspace directory where you unzipped the Vagrant files.
 ```